List of World War I memorials and cemeteries in Lorraine: Senones

 Senones lies north of Saint-Dié-des-Vosges and east of Raon-l'Étape.

 There is a German War cemetery or Kriegsgräberstätte at Senones which contains 1,528 German burials.
 Of the 1,528 soldiers 784 are buried in a grave, and 22 individual soldiers of them are unknown.
 The mass grave contains the remains of 744 killed soldiers; only 348 of them are known by their name.
 The "Schlacht in Lothringen" or the "Battle of Lorraine" from 25 to 28 August 1914, the defensive fighting in the winter 1914–1915, the trench warfare of 1915, and the war in late 1918 increased the number of dead in this sector of the front.
 Soldiers buried here came from garrisons in Bavaria, Baden, Hessen, Hanover, Brunswick, Ostfriesland, Wurttemberg, Westphalia, Thuringia, Brandenburg, Silesia and the Rhineland.
 On 25 August 1914, the Germans entered Senones on their march on St. Dié des Vosges and after the battle at la Chipotte and on 12 September 1914, units of the 30th Bavarian Reserve Division passing the defenceless town of Senones while retreating to return in the evening to occupy the town.

 There is also a French War cemetery at Senones which contains the graves of 795 French Soldiers, including colonial soldiers.
 372 of these soldiers are buried in 2 ossuaries.
-There are also 6 Poles, 11 Roumanians and 6 Russians buried in the cemetery.
+There are also 6 Poles, 11 Romanians and 6 Russians buried in the cemetery.
 Soldiers buried here were brought in from the battlefields in the area around Bois du Palon, Bois "Y", la Scierie de Malfosse, la Chapelle de la Halte, the nearby Mère Henry and the Haute-Forain.